Kellie

 Kellie is regularly instructed in serious cases of violence, firearms, drugs, kidnapping, blackmail, as well as sexual offences, fraud/dishonesty, public justice (perjury/pervert the course of justice).

-In addition to her Crown Court practice, Kellie also appears in Court Martial proceedings.
+In addition to her Crown Court practice, Kellie also appears in Courts Martial proceedings.
 She has represented serving military personnel and ex-serving military personnel accused of both criminal conduct offences and non-criminal conduct offences.
-Some of those cases, attracted national media attention.
+Some of Kellie’s cases from the Crown court and Courts Martial have attracted national and international media attention.

-Whilst the majority of Kellie’s practice lies in defending, she also prosecutes.
+Whilst the majority of Kellie’s practice lies in defending, she also prosecutes, the bulk of which have been Major Crime prosecutions.

 Notable Cases